KenichiNomura/nebskill/references/neb_method.md

 ## Interpolation

-`assets/neb_defaults.yaml`'s default is `linear`, not IDPP — linear is safer for periodic cells (IDPP's distance-cost minimization can fight the minimum-image convention and produce a worse starting path under periodic boundary conditions).
-For isolated/molecular (non-periodic) systems, IDPP (`neb.interpolate('idpp')`) is generally preferable: it minimizes a cost function on interatomic distances, producing fewer atom collisions in the initial path.
-Set `interpolation: idpp` in the config if your system is non-periodic and the linear default isn't converging well.
+`assets/neb_defaults.yaml`'s default is `idpp`.
+IDPP minimizes a cost function on interatomic distances, which avoids driving non-bonded atoms through each other on the initial path — linear interpolation has no such safeguard and can place two unrelated atoms at sub-bonding distance partway along the band, causing an explosive repulsive force and `image_collapse` (observed in practice on a periodic 67-atom slab: linear interpolation drove a C and O atom to 0.885 Å at image 23/32, well inside bonding distance, diverging Phase 1 to fmax > 2000 eV/Å — see `outputs/scaling-4node-54753443/mace-omol`). `linear` is still available (`interpolation: linear` in the config) as a faster fallback when IDPP's extra distance-minimization pass itself becomes the bottleneck on very large systems, since IDPP's cost minimization can in principle fight the minimum-image convention under periodic boundary conditions — but try IDPP first.

 ## Two-phase CI-NEB protocol